 Bubbles indoors?
 Why not?
 Anything that is usually done someplace else but then moved inside is pure fun for young kids.

 These calm-down jars were super fun to make and fun to have.
 It calls for pretty basic materials, and you can use your imagination to adapt them to whatever you have.
 This is the actual one we made.

-We took salt and poured it onto a plate, and then colored it with chalk.
+We took salt, poured it onto a plate, and then colored it with chalk.
 We did it with a few different colors and then poured it in layers into jars. (old honey or baby food or jelly jars work great for this)

 Kids really love ripping things.
 Like, really love ripping things.
-You can take different types of paper: scrap paper, old wrapping paper, construction paper, magazines, and circulars and use them to create different ripped paper projects.
-We did this project of the planets, and it came out great.
+You can take different types of paper: scrap paper, old wrapping paper, construction paper, magazines, and circulars, and use them to create different ripped paper projects.
+We did this project on the planets, and it came out great.

 Give each child a dark-colored bag or a pillowcase.
 They have to go through the house and pick an item (it can be anything or something related to a theme).
 They place the item inside the bag and pass the bag around.
 Everyone can feel the item and have to guess what is inside.

 Do you have boxes and closets full of old clothes and toys?
 It’s time to clean it out!
 Go through the items and decided what you should keep, what can be re-purposed, and what can be given away or sold.
 Have fun with it, and have the kids make some decisions.